mecid/mecid.github.io/_posts/2019-03-13-animating-changes-in-uitableview-and-uicollectionview.md

 }
 ```

 We create an extension which adds a reloadChanges method to UICollectionView and UITableView.
-You can easily switch libraries or your implementation by making changes in a single file.
+With the help of this extension, you can easily switch libraries or your implementation by making changes in a single file.

 ```swift
 func render(_ newData: [Show]) {